Christmas is a time to enjoy yourself and have foods that you wouldn’t regularly eat at other times of the year.

-This classic bake will brighten up your potatoes, providing a tasty side dish.
-You could do this with other root veg like swede.
+This classic bake will brighten up your potatoes, providing a tasty accompaniment to your meal.
+You could do this with other root veg like swede or sweet potato.

 A tasty vegetable dish which is a lower carbohydrate alternative to traditional mashed potato.

-No roast is complete without stuffing – this classic Christmas recipe comes with a twist.
+No roast is complete without stuffing – instead of sausage meat, this vegetarian version of the classic Christmas recipe comes with a twist.

 And don't forget the sweet treats…

 This tasty pudding has no added free sugars, only sugar found naturally in the fruit ingredients.
 It keeps for up to a week if stored in the fridge.

 A Christmas classic gets a healthier twist.
+These "topless" mince pies are lower in fat and calories, and higher in fibre by using wholemeal flour in the pie crust.
+They still have all the flavours of Christmas.
 Perfect for tucking into in front of the fire with the family.

 Alcohol is often part and parcel of celebrating, but, when you’re enjoying yourself, drinking a little more mulled wine than you intended is a common pitfall.